CraigKelly/dmk/README.md

 instance, `res/slowbuild.yaml` and `res/slowbuild.json` are semantically
 identical pipeline files.
 If you need a customized build, you can generate the pipeline file in the language of your choice in JSON or YAML and then call `dmk`.
+As example, if you have a script named custom.py that outputs a JSON pipeline on stdout, you can run the JIT pipeline with: `python3 custom.py | dmk -f -`.

 Commands run in a new bash shell (which also means you need bash).

 `dmk` changes to the directory of the Pipeline file, so you can specify file names relative to the Pipeline file's directory.
+Of course, the current directory is not changed if the Pipeline file is *stdin*.

 You may use globbing patterns for the inputs and clean.